Collapsed vein: Mechanism

 Veins may become temporarily blocked if the internal lining of the vein swells in response to repeated injury or irritation.
 This may be caused by the needle, the substance injected, or donating plasma.

 Individual endothelial cells may change the structure of their cytoskeleton when a vein collapses to better deal with the increased shear stress.

 Prognosis

 Once endothelial swelling subsides, circulation will often become re-established.
 Collapsed veins may never recover.
 Many smaller veins are created by the body to circulate the blood, but they are not adequate for injections or IVs.

+Research into solutions for patients with difficult venous access continues.